api3dao/oev-docs/docs/oev/overview/auction-cycle.md

 bid submission.
 This payment will be forwarded to the dApp.
 The signature ensures that only the auction winner can do so.

-After they made the payment, the contract allows them to use perform the data feed updates with exclusive rights.
+After they made the payment, the contract allows them to perform the data feed updates with exclusive rights.
 Note, that API3 feeds guarantee very strong properties via on-chain aggregation and timestamp checks so the searcher is forced to use valid and up-to-date data.

 Finally, the after updating the data feed values, the searcher is able to capture the OEV opportunity.
-It is assumed that the searcher does these steps atomically in a single transaction.
+It is assumed that the searcher does all of these steps atomically in a single transaction.

 ### Report fulfillment